OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 #### Micronaut

-Micronaut (https://micronaut.io/) is a solid option because of its compatibility with Java-like languages, such as Groovy and Kotlin.
+[Micronaut](https://micronaut.io/) is a solid option because of its compatibility with Java-like languages, such as Groovy and Kotlin.

 It offers:

 - Built-in cloud support
 - Easy unit tests
-- Quick config
+- Quick configuration
 - Support for API services like OpenAPI and Swagger

 #### Axon Framework